 SEC.
-11 - Section 1952.6 is added to the Civil Code, to read: 1952.6.
-Where an agreement for a lease of real property from or to any public entity or any nonprofit corporation whose title or interest in the property is subject to reversion to or vesting in a public entity would be made invalid if any provision of Sections 1951 to 1952.2, inclusive, were applicable, such provision shall not be applicable to such a lease.
-As used in this section, "public entity" includes the state, a county, city and county, city, district, public authority, public agency, or any other political subdivision or public accounts. or any other political subdivision or public corporation.
+11. Section 1952.6 is added to the Civil Code, to read: 1952.6.
+Where a lease or an agreement for a lease of real property from or to any public entity or any nonprofit corporation whose title or interest in the property is subject to reversion to or vesting in a public entity would be made invalid if any provision of Sections 1951 to 1952.2, inclusive, were applicable, such provision shall not be applicable to such a lease.
+As used in this section, "public entity" includes the state, a county, city and county, city, district, public authority, public agency, or any other political subdivision or public corporation.

-meet.
-Bestion 1952.6 is included to prevent the application of any provision of Sections 1951 to 1952.2 to lesse-purchase agreements by public entities if such application would make the agreement invalid.
+Comment.
+Section 1952.6 is included to prevent the application of any provision of Sections 1951 to 1952.2 to lease-purchase agreements by public entities if such application would make the agreement invalid.